 • Provision of adequate ventilation and monitoring CO2, to ensure ventilation standards are maintained; and

 • Contractor control processes in place.

 • Completing individual assessments of risk for those colleagues classed who are higher risk of severe outcomes from COVID-19

 Risk Evaluation and Results

-Based on our evaluation of the current controls, the risks associated with COVID-19 are reduced to as low as is reasonably practicable within our stores, depots and offices.
+Based on our evaluation of the current controls, the risks associated with COVID-19 are reduced to as low as is reasonably practicable across the Asda estate (stores, depots, and offices).